List of Government Franchises in India

 Jan Digital Kendra is another government initiative through which the government intends to promote the ‘Digital India’ scheme.
 Through it, several online services can be brought within the reach of citizens.
 You will be offering services such as bill payments, ticket bookings, and other e-governance services as a franchisee.
 This kind of franchise requires good computer knowledge and sound customer service skills.
 You have to update yourselves about various online platforms and government schemes.

-Approximately ₹1-3 lakhs of initial investment mainly went for computer systems and internet connectivity.
+Investment Required: ₹1-3 lakhs for computer systems and internet connectivity

 7. Grahak Seva Kendra